Democratic Party For the People

-The Democratic Party For the People (国民民主党, Kokumin Minshu-tō), abbreviated to DPP or DPFP, is a centre to centre-right political party in Japan.
-The party was formed on 7 May 2018 from the merger of the Democratic Party and Kibō no Tō (Party of Hope).
+The Democratic Party For the People (国民民主党, Kokumin Minshu-tō), abbreviated to DPFP or DPP, is a centre to centre-right, conservative and populist political party in Japan.

-In September 2020, a majority of the party reached an agreement to merge with the Constitutional Democratic Party of Japan and the original party was officially dissolved on 11 September 2020.
-However, 14 DPP members refused to merge, including party leader Yuichiro Tamaki, and instead formed a new party retaining the DPP name and branding.
+The first iteration of the party was formed on 7 May 2018 as a merger of the Democratic Party and Kibō no Tō (Party of Hope).
+In September 2020, some members of the party agreed to join the Constitutional Democratic Party of Japan, however other members, including party leader Yuichiro Tamaki, rejected the arrangement and instead formed a new party retaining the DPFP name and branding.

+The party saw electoral success in the 2024 general election, in which it won 28 seats in the House of Representatives, becoming the fourth-largest party in the chamber.
+Subsequently in the 2025 Japanese House of Councillors election, the party came in second in the national popular vote and won 17 seats, surpassing Komeito to become the fourth-largest party in the National Diet overall.

+The party advocate the use of expansionary fiscal policy.
+Politically, the party would not join LDP-Komeito's ruling coalition, instead they claim the party will cooperate with other parties, no matter they are in ruling coalition or in opposition, when policy aligns.
+For example, in year 2024, the party tried to reach agreement LDP and Komeito on the national budget, while also signed cooperation agreement with CDPJ and RENGO on policies like diplomacy, economy, and diversity.

 History

+First iteration

-On 28 September 2017, Democratic Party (DP) leader Seiji Maehara announced that the party had abandoned plans to contest the 2017 general election, with the party's sitting representatives contesting the election as candidates for the Kibō no Tō recently founded by former Tokyo governor Yuriko Koike, or as independents.
+On 28 September 2017, Democratic Party (DP) leader Seiji Maehara announced that the party had abandoned plans to contest the 2017 general election, with the party's sitting representatives contesting the election as candidates for the Kibō no Tō recently founded by Tokyo governor Yuriko Koike, or as independents.
 On 23 October 2017, after the election, Maehara resigned as party president, with the Constitutional Democratic Party of Japan (CDPJ) having replaced the DP as the largest opposition party in the House of Representatives, while the existing DP caucus continued to exist in the House of Councillors.